DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 function(1)
 ```

-Immediately before the open parenthesis that starts an indexing or slicing
+Immediately before the open parenthesis that starts an indexing or slicing.

 Bad:
 ```